richsalz/ietf-rsalz-rfc2418bis/draft-ietf-rsalz-rfc2418bis.md

 much as possible the process is designed so that compromises can be made, and genuine consensus achieved; however, there are times when even the most reasonable and knowledgeable people are unable to agree.
 To achieve the goals of openness and fairness, such conflicts must be resolved by a process of open review and discussion.

-Formal procedures for requesting a review of WG, Chair, Area Director or IESG actions and conducting appeals are documented in The Internet Standards Process [1].
+Formal procedures for requesting a review of WG, Chair, Area Director or IESG actions and conducting appeals are documented in The Internet Standards Process {{PROCESS}}.

-# Working Group Termination
+# Working Group Termination {#wg-termination}

 Working groups are typically chartered to accomplish a specific task or tasks.
 After the tasks are complete, the group will be disbanded.
 However, if a WG produces a Proposed or Draft Standard, the WG will frequently become dormant rather than disband (i.e., the WG will no longer conduct formal activities, but the mailing list will remain